Add gestures

 }

-These translation values will move the sticker around the screen.
-Since the sticker moves along both axes, we need to track the X and Y values separately.
+• The translation values defined will move the sticker around the screen.
+Since the sticker moves along both axes, we need to track the X and Y values.

-In the useSharedValue() hooks, we have set both translation variables to have an initial position of 0.
-This means that the position the sticker is initially placed is considered the starting point.
-This value sets the initial position of the sticker when the gesture starts.
+• In the useSharedValue() hooks, we have set both translation variables to have an initial position of 0.
+This is the sticker's initial position and a starting point.
+This value sets the sticker's initial position when the gesture starts.

 In the previous step, we triggered the onStart() callback for the tap gesture chained to the Gesture.Tap() method.
-Similarly, for the pan gesture, we have to specify an onChange() callback which runs when the gesture is active and is moving.
+For the pan gesture, specify an onChange() callback, which runs when the gesture is active and moving.

 translateX.value += event.changeX;